5 Things to Remember when Moving and Packing

 A: Tip a good moving crew between 15% and 20% of the total moving bill.
 If different load/unload teams are used, split your tip between them.
 Cash is a must.
 Quality of service and complexity of the move are two factors to consider.

 Packing Up: No More Common Mistakes

 Avoiding common packing mistakes and moving issues is easy if you know what to look for.
 Hopefully, this list will plant the seed for a successful move, whether it’s across town to a new apartment, across the country to a new home, or even just into a storage unit so you have more room to grow in the rooms you already have.
-Find the nearest Store Space storage facility near you by using our Storage Finder.
-From easy rentals and convenient features to affordable rates to top-of-the-line security features, we are Storage That Cares about providing you a great self-storage experience.
+Find the nearest Store Space storage facility near you by using our storage location finder.
+From easy rentals and convenient features to affordable rates an more, we strive to give you the best self-storage experience possible.